-Though this project is still in the early stages of its lifecycle, the Gafcon team has managed to find savings in excess of $1.5M for the District through strategic planning and creative value engineering.
+The Gafcon, Inc. team managed to find savings in excess of $1.5 million for the District through strategic planning and creative value engineering.
 For example, by suggesting the use of ConXtech, a modular steel framing system, the team was able to save $500K in material costs and inspections, as well as a reduction to the construction schedule of approximately six weeks.
 The team also recommended bid packages be reduced from four separate packages and combined into a single package.
 This resulted in cost savings for the bid preparation, contractor general conditions, and overhead.
 It also allowed the project to have one major general contractor instead of four separate general contractors on the site.

 In another instance, the team suggested the use of a temporary modular kitchen facility instead of providing a temporary modular building to house the school’s administrative staff, resulting in a cost savings of approximately $900K.
-The administration staff will move from their existing building into the new STEAM Building when it is completed, thus eliminating one moving cost of approximately $45K.
+The administration staff moved from their existing building into the new STEM Building, thus eliminating one moving cost of approximately $45K.